pyladiesams/advanced-pandas-nov2019/README.md

 * pyenv -m venv venv (create a virtual environment)
 * source venv/bin/activate (activate the virtual env)
 * pip install pandas==0.25.4 jupyterLab==1.2.3
-* Start jupyter(lab) and navigate to the workshop folder
+* Start jupyterLab and navigate to the workshop folder

 Alternative using online notebook colab:
 - requires a google account
 * Connect to this website : https://colab.research.google.com/
 * Click on File
-* Upload a notebook
+* Click Open a notebook
+* Under Github tab enter this URL : https://github.com/pyladiesams/Pandas-advanced-nov2019
+* Press enter this will sync and show all notebooks available
+* Choose workshop/X.ipynb
+* Cloning the repo and installation the requirements are done through the notebook.
+The first time, it will take some time to spin up a machine !

+Important : these steps need to be performed for every notebook since it spins up a fresh machine everytime If you want to save your work, you can either save in your Google Drive or right click and download on your local machine

 ## Credits
-This workshop was set up by @pyladiesams, Cheryl Zandvliet and Cindy Cressot
+This workshop was set up by @pyladiesams, Cheryl Zandvliet (https://github.com/verycherry) and Cindy Cressot (https://github.com/cindy-cressot)

+# Pyladies workshop: Advanced Pandas